Nakasar/meteo_generator/Node/readme.md

 -----
 ### Starting server
 * **For developpment :** Open a system terminal, navigate to the cloned folder, and type `npm run start`.
 * **For production :** I recommend using forever to run your script.
-Install forever using `npm instann -g forever` then start server using `forever start server.js`.
+Install forever using `npm install -g forever` then start server using `forever start server.js`.

 Your server is now running.
 Access to it on `localhost:3000/`.